blockset-corp/walletkit/README.md

 The structure is as follows:

-* The `"blockset"` dictionary detemines how the `FastSync` capability is accomplisted with a connection to BlockSet.
+* The `"blockset"` dictionary detemines how the `FastSync` capability is accomplisted with a connection to Blockset.
 Use of `FastSync` requires a "blockset client access token", which can be obtained from [Blockset Docs, Client Authentication](https://docs.blockset.com/getting-started/authentication#authentication-walkthrough "Blockset Docs, Client Authentication").

-*The `"accounts"` array of dictionaries defines 'paperKeys' to use when creating an 'account' for connecting to various blockchains.
+* The `"accounts"` array defines 'paperKeys' to use when creating an 'account' for connecting to various blockchains.
 You can add your own 'paperKeys', including ones for mainnet.
 It is a good idea to get the `"timestamp"` correct so that searching for transactions (aka 'syncing') has a reasonable starting time.

 To specify a `WalletKitTestsConfig.json` file do the following:

 * Copy the file `.../WalletKit/templates/WalletKitTestsConfig_example.json` into
 a location in your file system, generally outside of the WalletKit cloned directory.
-For example, `${HOME}/.walletKitTestsConfig.json` is a commont location.
+For example, `${HOME}/.walletKitTestsConfig.json` is a common location.
 If you edit the file and add your own paperKeys then you will want to ensure that those changes are kept independent of the WalletKit directory.